This award-winning blog supplements the articles in Hospital Infection Control & Prevention.

-Legionella Infections Surge and the CDC Revises its Guidance
+As Legionella Infections Surge, CDC Revises Healthcare Guidance

-As Legionnaires’ disease (LD) hits record levels fueled by several recent national outbreaks, the CDC is revising its guidelines on outbreak response for healthcare facilities, Hospital Infection Control & Prevention has learned.
+As Legionnaires disease (LD) hits record levels fueled by several recent national outbreaks, the Centers for Disease Control in Prevention is revising its guidelines on outbreak response for healthcare facilities, Hospital Infection Control & Prevention has learned.

-Several issues appear to be on the table, including taking a more proactive approach by combining clinical and environmental surveillance findings, and possibly beginning outbreak investigations earlier based on a single confirmed infection.
+Several issues appear to be on the table, including taking a more proactive approach by combining clinical and environmental surveillance findings, and possibly beginning outbreak investigations and water testing earlier based on a single confirmed infection.

 The CDC is expected to align its forthcoming guidelines with the recently issued voluntary consensus standard to prevent legionellosis by the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE).3 The CDC states that the ASHRAE standard applies to any inpatient healthcare facility including hospitals and long-term care facilities.
 It also applies to outpatient healthcare facilities as well as senior housing developments with or without on-site skilled nursing staff.
 The standard allows healthcare facilities to follow “an alternate path to compliance” that includes risk assessment for multiple organisms and clinical disease surveillance, the CDC noted.